November 21, 2017

 "All you have to do is look at the pacemaker and how it has enabled people with arrhythmias to live long lives," says Ulloa.
 "We believe this type of medicine could be used throughout the body."

 What scientists now need to do, Ulloa says, is compare the data from all these nerve-stimulating procedures to the recent studies done in experimental and animal models.This means recognizing the clinical advantages of varying procedures including acupuncture, controversial and questioned by some clinicians for its efficacy.
 Ulloa argues that the clinical outcome of acupuncture depends on the experience of the practitioner and the precision of the needles.
-More studies need to be done, he says, to determine how and why the procedure, according to clinical studies, can improve postoperative recovery, osteoarthritis, migraine, joint pain, stroke, and drug addiction.
+More studies need to be done, he says, to determine how and why the procedure, according to clinical studies, can improve postoperative recovery, osteoarthritis, migraine, joint pain, stroke, post-traumatic stress disorder and drug addiction.

 The American Pain Society, The National Center for Complementary and Alternative Medicine, the National Institutes of Health and the World Health Organization all endorse the use of electroacupuncture.